masonmarcobello/odin-recipes/README.md

 __________

 As an update, after finishing this exercise, I've learned how to link video files, create footers, position elements and items with HTML and CSS, and make images as links.
 Admittedly I started using chat GPT for guidance to speed up the process, but I figured repetition is the father of learning.
-Eventually, these basic sites will come intuitively for me (along with understanding the rationale behind the logic and page layouts/structure.
+Eventually, these basic sites will come intuitively for me (along with understanding the logic and page layouts/structure).